sarahkitten/Pokemon-Catch/README.md

 ## Acknowledgments

-- Pokemon data provided by the Pokemon API
+- Pokémon data provided by the Pokémon API
-- Inspired by the classic Pokemon games
+- Inspired by the classic Pokémon games
 - Playtested by my brother and his girlfriend